Salmon Bone Bridge Rehabilitation Project

 The Salmon Bone Bridge was designed by renowned Seattle-based artist Lorna Jordan and was installed in 1999 as part of the Longfellow Creek Habitat Improvement Project.
 The bridge was designed to invoke the skeletal structure of a fish and the deck was made from recycled cedar timbers arranged in a herringbone pattern.
 The Bridge is also known as the Adams Fish Bridge.

 SPU replaced the deck in the summer of 2024.
+The decking has patinaed to a rich wood-colored finish.
+The bridge structure below the decking was painted with marine grade paint.
 The restored bridge preserves the artist’s original design, but is more durable, accessible, safer, and requires less maintenance.

 Location